Shipping

 Rest of world$18–25$40–55

 Always buy postage online.
 USPS.com, PirateShip, or Stamps.com rates are 20–40% cheaper than counter prices.
-PirateShip is free to use and gives you the best USPS and UPS rates.
+PirateShip is free to use.

 Combined shipping